2021 South Side Pitch (“Contest”) Contestant Rules

 How does this year’s contest work?

-This year, we will be looking for established South Side businesses that made a positive impact on the lives of their customers, employees, community members, or their owners through their business.
+This year, we will be looking for established South Side businesses that have made a positive impact on the lives of their customers, employees, community members, or owners through their business.
+We will pay special attention to entrepreneurs who can effectively describe what business project they hope to start or develop with the South Side Pitch prize money.
 To enter the Contest, during the Contest Period, submit a complete application in the form on the website https://southsidepitch.com/apply/ during the Entry Period.
 An application that contains all required information, including answers to the required questions, and complies with all Content requirements described here receives one (1) entry into the Contest.
 Limit: One (1) entry per person/business.
 By submitting your application, you agree to abide by the rules of the contest explained here and the decisions of the judges.

-On or before September 7, 2020, we will notify the approximately 25 contestants who have been chosen to be South Side Pitch semi-finalists.
+On or before August 23, 2021, we will notify approximately 25 contestants who have been chosen to be South Side Pitch semi-finalists.
 Semi-finalists will be subject to verification.
 Only semi-finalists will proceed to the subsequent semi-finalist round.
-If you are selected as a semi-finalist, you will be asked to submit a thirty to sixty (30-60) second video about your business idea.
-On September 22, 2020 we will upload the video of each semi-finalists and open up an online voting poll.
-The public will be allowed to vote for their favorite semi-finalists, from September 22, 2020 to October 2, 2020, and the winner of this online poll will be announced on October 5, 2020.
+If you are selected as a semi-finalist, you will be asked to submit a thirty to sixty (30-60) second video about your business.
+On September 6, 2021 we will upload the video of each semi-finalist and open up an online voting poll.
+The public will have the opportunity to vote for their favorite semi-finalists, from September 6, 2021 to September 17, 2021, and the winner of this online poll will be announced on September 20, 2021.
 The one (1) semi-finalist that receives the most votes will be the winner of this poll and will be guaranteed to advance to the finals.

-On October 5, 2020, we’ll announce our finalists, who will prepare a pitch and compete at our November 5, 2020 event.
-Finalists will have the opportunity to perform a three (3)-minute pitch before our panel of judges and a virtual audience including investors, entrepreneurs, and community leaders.
+On September 20, 2021, we’ll announce our finalists, who will prepare a pitch and compete at our October 21, 2021 event.
+Finalists will be invited to perform a three (3)-minute pitch before our panel of judges and an in-person and virtual audience including investors, entrepreneurs, and community leaders.
 The winners will receive prizes.
 Details of the final pitch process shall be provided to the finalists once they are selected.

-Around the time of our virtual event on November 5, 2020, we’ll open up an online voting poll where the public will have an opportunity to vote for their favorite finalist.
-Each member of the public will be allowed to vote for their favorite finalist during this voting period and the first place winner shall be deemed the “South Side Pitch Community Favorite”.
+Around the time of our event on October 21, 2021, we’ll open up an online voting poll where the public will have an opportunity to vote for their favorite finalist.
+Each member of the public will be allowed to vote for their favorite finalist during this voting period and the first-place winner shall be deemed the “South Side Pitch Community Favorite”.
 There may not be any prize connected with winning the poll for the South Side Pitch Community Favorite.

 Potential semi-finalists, finalists, and winners are subject to verification.
 If any such individual is found not to be eligible or not in compliance with these Rules, if attempted notification or any prize is returned as undeliverable, if any required documents are not returned within the required number of days, cannot be verified, is unable to attend the pitches on the dates specified or unable to provide the content required, or is otherwise unable or unwilling to accept and claim the prize as stated, then such individual may be disqualified and the position and prize (if any) may be forfeited in Organizer’s sole discretion.